KalciferKandari/blender_remap/readme.md

 *I wrote these scripts for personal use only, so if you use them I accept no responsibility for the damages they may cause.*

+*Backup before running any of these scripts.*

 ## The Scripts

 **Backup the project directory before running any of these scripts** because it is searched recursively for '.blend' files and edits them.
 The error-checking isn't great, so something could go wrong and there is no way back.

 ### main_make_dulpi_group_source.py

-Makes the selected DupliGroup the source by updating all the references to the old source.
+Makes the selected DupliGroup the source, by converting the DupliGroup into a normal group while preserving the sub-DupliGroups, then updating all the references within a project directory.

 #### Usage